Marty Ravellette: Early life and education

-After graduating circa 1957, the family moved to Oceanside, California and Ravellette ran away from home.
+After graduating circa 1957, Ravallette and his family moved to Oceanside, California and Ravellette ran away from home.
 In San Diego, Ravellette began to work in a variety of jobs.
-While he was unemployed in 1962, he drove from Los Angeles to his home on San Diego, where he was pulled over in a line of cars for speeding.
-After taking his driver's license, the officer noticed that he was handed the license by Ravellette's foot.
-After proving he had a valid driver's license, he let Ravellette go with a citation.
+While he was unemployed in 1962, he drove from Los Angeles to his home in San Diego, where he was pulled over in a line of cars for speeding.
+After taking his driver's license, the officer noticed that Ravellette's foot had handed him the license.
+After Ravellette proved that he had a valid driver's license, the officer let Ravellette go with a citation.
 The incident was covered nationally by Associated Press and was read by JoBeth Johnson in Florida, who struck up a long-distance relationship with Ravellette that grew to a marriage after Ravellette moved to Klamath Falls, Oregon in 1963.
 They lived there a number of years; he, a member of the Church of Christ and she a Baptist.
 Together they had a daughter, Nancy (who was born with arms.) and a son who died as a child in a car accident.

 In 1967, after attending community college, Ravellette moved to San Diego, where he lived in a boarding house, and performed parlor tricks.
 There, he met Ray Estes, who pointed out he was being used for amusement by those who were not his friends.
 In the same period, Estes noticed he was much more agile with his feet and remarked, "If God has seen fit to put you on earth without arms, it's up to the rest of us to accept you - not you to accept us." which Ravellette took as a turning point in his life.
 Estes and Ravellette would be long time friends.
 Estes had joined the Baháʼí Faith in 1966 and Ravellette also converted to the religion in 1967.
 Soon his mother and wife were visible serving in the religion and the Ravellettes had a second child May 21, 1970, after they moved to Eugene, Oregon.
 Marcus Husayn Ravellette - "Husayn" is a name recognized in Baháʼí circles as the birth-name of the founder, Baháʼu'lláh.
 However, on June 11, 1975, Marcus was killed in an automobile accident and buried as a Baháʼí.
 Marty and JoBeth divorced some time afterwards.
 Ravellete moved to Teaneck, New Jersey, where he became a grounds keeper at the Baháʼí property there.
 It was near there in Paramus, New Jersey that he met the woman who would be his next wife - Maree.